 Generally, both families fail to accept the inter-caste couple, due to which inheritance related issues become common.
-The inter-caste couple may have to deal with property and wealth disputes in order to get their rightful share.
+The inter-caste couple may have to deal with property and wealth disputes to get their rightful share.

 As you can see, the inter-caste couple has to go through a lot of family problems and troubles to be together and have a happy married life.
 By being prepared to face these issues and supporting each other at all times-, an inter-caste couple can succeed in having a prosperous married life.

 Related reading: When you can date anybody but marry only within the community